• StarLighter Probe qPCR Master Mix (Universal)

 Fig.1 Comparison of the accuracy of quantitative results of different reagents

-StarLighter Probe qPCR Mix (Universal) and other suppliers' reagents were used to quantify the human genome carrying the ApoE3 gene subtype (without the ApoE2 gene subtype) as a template (using ARMS-qPCR technology to type the two ApoE gene subtypes ApoE2 and ApoE3).
-Qihengxing reagent effectively amplified the ApoE3 gene subtype (high GC), while supplier K failed to amplify the ApoE gene (amplified fragment length 197 bp, GC content 71%).
+StarLighter Probe qPCR Mix (Universal) and reagents from other suppliers were used to quantify the ApoE gene (ApoE2 and ApoE3) using a human genome containing the ApoE3 genotype (without the ApoE2 genotype) as a template (ARMS-qPCR was used to genotype the two ApoE genotypes, ApoE2 and ApoE3).
+The StarLighter reagent effectively amplified the ApoE3 genotype (high GC content), while the reagent from supplier K failed to amplify the ApoE gene (amplified fragment length, 197 bp, GC content, 71%).

 • Strong amplification ability for high GC templates

-Tab.1 Using StarLighter Probe qPCR Mix (Universal) reagent, quantification was performed using the human genome carrying the ApoE3 gene subtype as a template.
-Compared with supplier K, the StarLighter Probe qPCR Mix can detect well, while supplier K did not detect.
+Tab.1 Quantification using StarLighter Probe qPCR Mix (Universal) reagent and the human genome carrying ApoE3 gene isoforms as template.
+Compared with Supplier K, the StarLighter Probe qPCR Mix can detect well, while Supplier K cannot detect.

-Fig.2 Comparison of the results of different reagents for quantification of high GC content fragments.
+Fig.2 Comparison of the results of quantification of high GC content fragments using different reagents.

-Using human genome as template, the template concentration was 50 ng, 5 ng, 0.5 ng, and 0.05 ng, respectively, to amplify ApoE3 gene, with a fragment length of 197 bp and a GC content of 71%.
-StarLighter Probe qPCR Mix (Universal) reagents could be used for effective amplification, while no amplification was obtained using supplier K (Ct>45).
+Using the human genome as a template, the ApoE3 gene was amplified at template concentrations of 50 ng, 5 ng, 0.5 ng, and 0.05 ng, resulting in a 197 bp amplified fragment with a GC content of 71%.
+StarLighter Probe qPCR Mix (Universal) reagents achieved efficient amplification, while no amplification was achieved using Supplier K (Ct>45).

 • High amplification efficiency and good linear range

-The StarLighter Probe qPCR Mix (Universal) was compared with the Supplier K for the quantitative analysis of the internal reference gene Actin.
-The Ct value was earlier than that of the Supplier K and the amplification efficiency was better.
+Comparing the quantification of the internal reference gene Actin with StarLighter Probe qPCR Mix (Universal) and Supplier K, the Ct value was earlier than that of Supplier K and the amplification efficiency was better.

 Fig.3 Comparison of quantitative results of different reagents for continuous gradient dilution template

-Using human genome as template, the template concentrations were 50 ng, 5 ng, 0.5 ng, and 0.05 ng, respectively.
-The internal reference gene Actin was quantified, and the amplified fragment length was 179 bp.
-StarLighter Probe qPCR Mix (Universal) was used to effectively amplify the Actin gene, and the amplification efficiency and R2 value were better than those of competing products.
-The Ct value was about 1-1.5 cycles ahead of the supplier's K.
+Using the human genome as a template, the internal reference gene Actin was quantified at template concentrations of 50 ng, 5 ng, 0.5 ng, and 0.05 ng, respectively.
+The amplified fragment length was 179 bp.
+The StarLighter Probe qPCR Mix (Universal) effectively amplified the Actin gene, with improved amplification efficiency and R2 values compared to competing products.
+Ct values were approximately 1-1.5 cycles ahead of the supplier's K value.

 • High sensitivity, suitable for low copy detection

-Fig.4 StarLighter Probe qPCR Mix quantitative low copy number sample results display
+Fig.4 StarLighter Probe qPCR Mix quantitative results of low-copy samples

-Using the human genome as a template, the template starting concentration was 100 ng, and then 5-fold gradient dilution was performed, and qPCR quantification was performed using StarLighter Probe qPCR Mix (Universal) reagent.
-When the template concentration was as low as 0.032 ng, the internal reference gene Actin and the target gene ApoE3 could still be effectively amplified, and the log value of the starting template amount and its Ct value had a good linear relationship.
+Using the human genome as a template, the starting concentration was 100 ng, followed by a 5-fold serial dilution. qPCR quantification was performed using StarLighter Probe qPCR Mix (Universal) reagent.
+The reference gene Actin and the target gene ApoE3 were effectively amplified at a template concentration as low as 0.032 ng, with a good linear relationship between the logarithmic value of the starting template amount and the corresponding Ct value.

 • High stability

-Fig.5 Results of StarLighter Probe qPCR Mix stability test
+Fig.5 StarLighter Probe qPCR Mix stability test results

 Reagent A was repeatedly frozen and thawed at least 30 times; reagent B was stored at 37°C for up to 5 days; reagent C was stored at room temperature for up to 28 days; and reagent D was stored at 4°C for up to 43 days.
-Using human DNA as a template, Actin and ApoE genes were quantified, and no obvious decrease in signal intensity or delay in Ct value was observed (this experiment was completed on a Thermo Q6 instrument).
+Actin and ApoE genes were quantified using human DNA as a template, and no significant decrease in signal intensity or delay in Ct values was observed (this experiment was performed on a Thermo Q6 instrument).

 Related Product Links